luandph/training/data/string-exercises.md

 ### 2. kebabCaseToCamelCase

-Write function `kebabCaseToCamelCase` so that
+Write function `kebabCaseToCamelCase` such that

 - `kebabCaseToCamelCase(”da-nang”)` ⇒ `"daNang"`
 - `kebabCaseToCamelCase(”ho-chi-minh-city”)` ⇒ `"hoChiMinhCity"`

 ### 3. camelCaseToKebabCase

-Write function `camelCaseToKebabCase` so that
+Write function `camelCaseToKebabCase` such that

 - `camelCaseToKebabCase(”daNang”)` ⇒ `"da-nang"`
 - `camelCaseToKebabCase(”hoChiMinhCity”)` ⇒ `"ho-chi-minh-city"`

 ### 4. isUpperCase

-Write function `isUpperCase` so that
+Write function `isUpperCase` such that

 - `isUpperCase("a")` ⇒ `false`
 - `isUpperCase("A")` ⇒ `true`

 ### 5. upperLower

-Write function `upperLower` so that
+Write function `upperLower` such that

 - `upperLower(" a NiCE  dAY ")` ⇒ `" A nIce  Day "`

 ### 6. capitalize

-Write function `capitalize` so that
+Write function `capitalize` such that

 - `capitalize(" a NiCE  dAY ")` ⇒ `" A Nice  Day "`

 ### 7. trim

-Write function `trim` so that
+Write function `trim` such that

 - `trim(" a nice  day ")` ⇒ `"a nice  day"`

 ### 8. trimAll

-Write function `trimAll` so that
+Write function `trimAll` such that

 - `trimAll(" a nice  day ")` ⇒ `"a nice day"`

 ### 9. formatNumber

-Write function `formatNumber` so that
+Write function `formatNumber` such that

 - `formatNumber(1)` ⇒ `"1"`
 - `formatNumber(100000)` ⇒ `"100,000"`